-- 6. In its explanatory memorandum to the 1990 Order, the Commission explained "moreover, it is clear that in general, increases in the RPI do not accurately reflect many of the increases in the costs of running a diocesan registry, in particular staff costs."14 In his speech to Synod, introducing the draft 1990 Order, Chancellor Coningsby said "we are going over to a system which is not based on RPI but based as to 75 per cent on the Government's figures for increases in annual earnings and as to only 25 per cent on RPI because we believe that the annual earnings figure is a better guide to the sort of inflation that registrars have to cope with."15 - 7.
+- 6. In its explanatory memorandum to the 1990 Order, the Commission explained "moreover, it is clear that in general, increases in the RPI do not accurately reflect many of the increases in the costs of running a diocesan registry, in particular staff costs."
+In his speech to Synod, introducing the draft 1990 Order, Chancellor Coningsby said "we are going over to a system which is not based on RPI but based as to 75 per cent on the Government's figures for increases in annual earnings and as to only 25 per cent on RPI because we believe that the annual earnings figure is a better guide to the sort of inflation that registrars have to cope with."
+In the contract of the sort of inflation that registrars have to cope with. - 7.
 No one spoke against this proposal in the debate, and the only reference to it came from a member (who was a solicitor in private practice and a chairman of the management committee of that practice) who spoke in favour.
 He said "the problem in the past has been that RPI does not measure the substantial increases that there have been both in salaries and in office rents, which are a very large part of the overheads that the registrar has to pay.
-In addition, the registrar has to pay rates and do not forget the business rate telephone, postage and professional indemnity insurance which is the largest single overhead after salaries and rent of most practices."16
+In addition, the registrar has to pay rates and do not forget the business rate telephone, postage and professional indemnity insurance which is the largest single overhead after salaries and rent of most practices."
+16